-We recommend that you always create a new, empty folder to contain each DDP file set.
-With your project root folder is a reasonable location for that new folder, making it easier to archive and helping to prevent common problems.
-See Figure A-12.
+Finally, we recommend that you always create a new, empty folder to contain each DDP file set.
+On the Desktop is a reasonable location for that new folder, making it easier to archive and helping to prevent common problems.

 A1.6 Delivering CD-Rs